B2B Buyer Journey Glossary

 Dark Funnel

 Dark funnel is the part of the buying process your attribution model pretends does not exist.
-This includes peer conversations, analyst reports, review sites, and private communications that influence purchase decisions but do not appear in attribution models.
-Salesforce research indicates that 70% of B2B buyer touchpoints occur outside of trackable marketing channels, creating blind spots in traditional funnel reporting.
+Peer conversations, analyst reports, review sites, and private communications all influence purchase decisions, and none of them appear in your attribution data.
+Salesforce research indicates that 70% of B2B buyer touchpoints occur outside of trackable marketing channels, creating blind spots that make traditional funnel reporting structurally incomplete rather than merely imprecise.

 Related terms: